Maya religion: Afterlife: Underworld, paradise and the sea

 In the pre-Spanish past, there may never have existed a unified concept of the afterlife.
 Among the Pokoman Maya of the Verapaz, Xbalanque was to accompany the dead king, which suggests a descent into the underworld (called xibalba 'place of fright') like that described in the Popol Vuh Twin myth.
 The Yucatec Maya had a double concept of the afterlife: Evildoers descended into an underworld (metnal) to be tormented there (a view still held by the 20th-century Lacandons), while others, such as those led by the goddess Ixtab, went to a sort of paradise.
-The ancestors of Maya kings (Palenque tomb of Pakal, Berlin pot) are shown sprouting from the earth like fruit trees which, together, constitute a blissful orchard.
+The ancestors of Maya kings (Palenque tomb of Pakal, Berlin funerary pot) are shown sprouting from the earth like fruit trees which, together, constitute a blissful orchard.
 The so-called 'Flower Mountain' has more specifically been interpreted as a reference to an aquatic and solar paradise.
 To judge by the marine faunal remains found in Classic tombs and by the accompanying aquatic imagery, this sea paradise may have been the Maya variant of the rain god's paradise (Tlalocan) in Central Mexican religion.